erkyrath/glkote/README.txt

 - glkote.js       -- the GlkOte library
 - glkapi.js       -- a Glk API layer
 - dialog.js       -- a library for loading and saving game data
+- electrofs.js    -- replacement for dialog.js for Electron.io
 - jquery-1.11.2.js     -- the jQuery library
 - jquery-1.11.2.min.js -- the jQuery library, compressed
 - glkote.css      -- the GlkOte default stylesheet